Priors, Hierarchy, and Information Asymmetry for Skill Transfer in Reinforcement Learning: Introduction

 While Reinforcement Learning (RL) algorithms recently achieved impressive feats across a range of domains \citep{silver2017mastering, mnih2015human, lillicrap2015continuous}, they remain sample inefficient \citep{abdolmaleki2018maximum, haarnoja2018soft} and are therefore of limited use for real-world robotics applications.
 Intelligent agents during their lifetime discover and reuse skills at multiple levels of behavioural and temporal abstraction to efficiently tackle new situations.
 For example, in manipulation domains, beneficial abstractions could include low-level instantaneous motor primitives as well as higher-level object manipulation strategies.
 Endowing lifelong learning RL agents \citep{parisi2019continual} with a similar ability could be vital towards attaining comparable sample efficiency.

-To this end, two paradigms have recently been introduced. \emph{KL-regularized} RL \citep{teh2017distral, galashov2019information} presents an intuitive approach for automating skill reuse in multi-task learning.
+To this end, two paradigms have recently been introduced.
+KL-regularized RL \citep{teh2017distral, galashov2019information} presents an intuitive approach for automating skill reuse in multi-task learning.
 By regularizing policy behaviour against a learnt task-agnostic prior, common behaviours across tasks are distilled into the prior, which encourages their reuse.
-Concurrently, \emph{hierarchical} RL also enables skill discovery \citep{Wulfmeier2019, merel2020catch, hausman2018learning, haarnoja2018latent, wulfmeier2020data} by considering a two-level hierarchy in which the high-level policy is task-conditioned, whilst the low-level remains task-agnostic.
+Concurrently, hierarchical RL also enables skill discovery \citep{Wulfmeier2019, merel2020catch, hausman2018learning, haarnoja2018latent, wulfmeier2020data} by considering a two-level hierarchy in which the high-level policy is task-conditioned, whilst the low-level remains task-agnostic.
 The lower level of the hierarchy therefore also discovers skills that are transferable across tasks.
 Both hierarchy and priors offer their own skill abstraction.
-However, when combined, one can in theory discover and leverage multiple skill abstractions.
-Whilst prior works \citep{tirumala2019exploiting} have attempted this, they were unable to yield transfer benefits from a learnt prior.
+However, when combined, hierarchical KL-regularized RL can discover multiple abstractions.
+Whilst prior methods attempted this \citep{tirumala2019exploiting, tirumala2020behavior, liu2022motor, goyal2019infobot}, the transfer benefits from learning both abstractions varied drastically, with approaches like \citet{tirumala2019exploiting} unable to yield performance gains.

-In fact, successful transfer for both approaches critically depends on the correct choice of information asymmetry.
+In fact, successful transfer of \rebuttal{the aforementioned hierarchical and KL-regularized methods} critically depends on the correct choice of information asymmetry (IA).
 IA more generally refers to an asymmetric masking of information across architectural modules.
 This masking forces independence to, and ideally generalisation across, the masked dimensions \citep{galashov2019information}.
-Therefore, IA crucially biases learnt behaviour and how it transfers across environments.
-Previous works have motivated their chosen IAs primarily on intuition \citep{tirumala2019exploiting, galashov2019information, Wulfmeier2019}, which, if sub-optimal, limits transfer benefits.
-We demonstrate that this indeed is the case for the hierarchical KL-regularized method in \citep{tirumala2019exploiting}.
-A more systematic approach to identifying IA schemes, underpinned by rigorous theory, is therefore required in order to benefit from skills in lifelong learning.
+For example, for self-driving cars, by conditioning the prior only on proprioceptive information it discovers skills independent to, and shared across, global coordinate frames. \rebuttal{For manipulation, by not conditioning on certain object information, such as shape or weight, the robot learns generalisable grasping independent to these factors.} Therefore, IA biases learnt behaviours and how they transfer across environments.
+Previous works predefined their IAs, which were primarily chosen on intuition and independent of domain.
+In addition, previously explored asymmetries were narrow (\Cref{tab:IAs_explored}), which if sub-optimal, limit transfer benefits.
+We demonstrate that this indeed is the case for many methods on our domains \citep{galashov2019information, bagatellasfp, tirumala2019exploiting, tirumala2020behavior, pertschguided, Wulfmeier2019}.
+A more systematic, theoretically and data driven, domain dependent, approach for choosing IA is thus required to maximally benefit from skills for transfer learning.